 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reporting periods.
-Significant estimates and assumptions reflected in these consolidated financial statements include the valuation of the Company's ordinary shares prior to the initial public offering in November 2015, the assumptions used to determine the fair value of share-based awards, the Company's revenue recognition policy, particularly, (a) assessing the number of performance obligations; (b) determining the transaction price; (c) allocating the transaction price to the performance obligations in the contract; and (d) determining the pattern over which performance obligations are satisfied, including estimates to complete performance obligations, the evaluation of progress to completion of external research and development costs which can result in prepaid or accrued expenses related to the Company's deferred tax assets and determining uncertain tax positions and the related liabilities.
+Significant estimates and assumptions reflected in these consolidated financial statements include the assumptions used to determine the fair value of share-based awards, the Company's revenue recognition policy, particularly, (a) assessing the number of performance obligations; (b) determining the transaction price; (c) allocating the transaction price to the performance obligations in the contract; and (d) determining the pattern over which performance obligations are satisfied, including estimates to complete performance obligations, the evaluation of progress to completion of external research and development costs which can result in prepaid or accrued expenses related to the Company's contract research organizations ("CROs") and contract manufacturing organizations ("CMOs"), the valuation allowance required for the Company's deferred tax assets, determining uncertain tax positions and the related liabilities, and estimating refundable tax credits.
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
 Actual results could differ from the Company's estimates.